daunsid/daunsid/README.md

-### Hi there 👋
-## AI Engineer, Innovator, and Lifelong Learner
+### Hi there 👋 I'm _Daniel Adeboye_, (AI Engineer, Innovator, and Lifelong Learner)

-**daunsid/daunsid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I'm _Daniel Adeboye_, My journey has been fueled by a love for `mathematics`, `science`, and `the limitless potential of artificial intelligence`.
+My journey has been fueled by a love for `mathematics`, `science`, and `the limitless potential of artificial intelligence`.
 I hold a distinguished first-class honors degree in Electrical Engineering.

 - 🔭 I’m currently working on developing AI applications that revolutionize health care, diagnostics, and treatment methodologies.
 - 👯 I’m looking to collaborate on research centered around transformer architectures, image segmentation, and generative models.